-After these events, the Teutonic Knights erected a new, brick castle adjoining the town from the north.
+After the end of the Polish-Teutonic war, the Teutonic Knights rebuilt the castle and town walls.
 As a result of the provisions of the Second Peace of Toruń in 1466, Dąbrówno remained at the Teutonic Order.
 Due to the difficult financial situation and the inability to pay wages, in 1475 the Order gave the castle and the town in a pledge to the knight Georg von Loeben, commander of the mercenary troops.
 After a few years, in 1488 Georg gave it to a Pole, Mikołaj Wilko, and then the town returned to the Order.

-The Teutonic castle was erected in the northern corner of the town, near the river dividing the isthmus.
-It was a simple building on a square plan of 25×25 meters.
-It consisted of a residential house with dimensions of 13.8×25,8 and a defensive wall forming a small, inner courtyard.
-The entrance to the castle led through the gate in avant-corps of the wall.
-At least in one corner (the northern one) it had a half tower, open from the inner side, similar to that placed on a small castle in Bezławki.
-The castle was later joined with town walls, its gatehouse tower became the town gate, known as Smith Tower or German Tower.
-The fortified outer ward was located outside the town walls on the north-eastern side, on the very shore of the lake.
+The Teutonic castle was erected in the northern corner of the town, right in front of the moat separating the isthmus.
+It was a simple complex on a square plan with dimensions of 25 x 25 meters.
+It consisted of a residential house with dimensions of 13.8 x 25.8 meters and a defensive wall forming a small courtyard.
+The building was erected of bricks in a Flemish bond, so it was probably later than the curtains of the town walls coupled with it.
+At least in one corner (northern), it had a half tower, opened from the inside, similar to those located in a small castle in Bezławki.
+The castle was connected with the town fortifications, and its gatehouse functioned quite atypically as a town gate, known as the Smith or the German Gate.
+It was adjacent to the main residential building.

 Dąbrówno town walls have been preserved on quite a long length, but only up to the height of the foundations.
 The best preserved element is the so-called Bell Tower.
 It owes its name to the rebuilding to the church belfry in the 17th century.
 Only relics of foundations has remained from the brick castle.